codeblocklab/codeblocklab.github.io/docs/index.md

 ---
-layout: home
+layout: default
 title: Home
 ---

 # Skills and Portfolio

-Justr the beginning
+Just the beginning